Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Without emotional intimacy, the chances of sexual desire are slim.
 And without sexual desire, there’s no sexual activity.
 And repeat, and repeat.

-Also worth noting is the fact that certain medications, specifically antidepressants and those used to treat heart disease and diabetes, can contribute to a decrease or loss of libido.
+Also worth noting is the fact that certain medications, specifically antidepressants and those used to treat heart disease and diabetes, have side effects that can contribute to a decrease or loss of libido.
 Even some over-the-counter medications such as antihistamines (are you taking Claritin all spring?) can cause dryness and, in turn, low desire.

 In some cases, low libido that persists for at least six months, negatively affects your life, and is not due to another co-existing medical/psychiatric condition or medication is diagnosed as Hypoactive Sexual Desire Disorder (HSDD).
 While prevalence rates vary, research suggests that HSDD affects 10% of adult females — meaning you’re 100% not alone.